SindenDev/3dimviewer/README.md

 Table of Contents

     1 What is 3DimViewer?
     1.1 Basic Features
     2 Installation
     2.1 Compilation using MS Visual Studio
     2.2 Compilation on Linux
+    2.3 Patch for OpenMesh 3.x
     3 Bug Reporting
     4 Contacts

 1 What is 3DimViewer?